neurobioinfo/scrnabox/README.md

 ```

 ## Processed Data
-The pipeline can be used on the [processed data](https://github.com/neurobioinfo/scrnabox/blob/main/README_PROC.md), i.e., you can bring data from different project and skip the proposed steps in the analysis data.
+The pipeline can be used to work with the [processed data](https://github.com/neurobioinfo/scrnabox/blob/main/README_PROC.md), i.e., you can bring data from different project and skip the proposed steps in the analysis data.

 ## Tutorial
-To analyze DGE look at [Practice](https://github.com/neurobioinfo/scrnabox/blob/main/tutorial/practice.md)
+To analyze DGE look at [Practice](https://github.com/neurobioinfo/scrnabox/blob/main/tutorial/practice.md).

 ## References
 - Stuart, T., Butler, A., Hoffman, P., Hafemeister, C., Papalexi, E., Mauck III, W. M., ... & Satija, R. (2019).
 Comprehensive integration of single-cell data.
 Cell, 177(7), 1888-1902.